0422 428 584

 When the documentation is right the first time, the evidence is consistent, and the profile is genuinely compliant, the window is tight.
 Appeals get filed within 24 hours of the brief, and Google’s automated review usually responds within 24 to 72 hours.
 That’s the best-case scenario, and it’s what most clean reinstatements look like.

 When the first appeal gets bounced, or when the profile is complex enough that we don’t push the appeals tool button without escalation, the window stretches.
-Two days to two weeks is the normal range.
+Two days to two weeks covers most of them, and the tail runs longer.
 Our fastest manual escalation in 2025 came back in two days.
 The longest was 3.5 weeks, held up by a client who couldn’t get hold of a utility bill in their business name for ten working days.

 Manual escalation routes through a Google Product Expert in the Google Business Profile help community, or through specialist channels for agencies.
 Direct Google support for end-user GBP cases barely exists anymore in 2026, the appeals tool is the front door, the Product Expert path is the second door, and that’s about it.